jessemapel/SugarSpice/docs/reference/tutorials.rst

       EndGroup
     EndObject

 Here, like with most IK db files, the IK selection is instrument specific, so the ``Match`` key is used by ISIS to specify image label keywords that must match in order to select this kernel.
-These usually habe no ``makledb`` and are hand written as scpice is not needed to extract kernel times.
+These usually have no ``makledb`` and are hand written as scpice is not needed to extract kernel times.

 Last example, a more complex example where kernel selection requires multiple kernels selected from the same kernel type, this is used in situations where a particualr kernel has time-based dependencies.